substance/legacy-docs/substance/manual/content.md

 ### Getting Really Started

 Substance.Chronicle can be considered a low-level API.
-Some integration and glueing is necessary to get things moving.
+Some integration and gluing is necessary to get things moving.

 Installation is easy.